Storm chasing: Current

 Chasers used paper maps for navigation and some of those now using GPS still use these as a backup or for strategizing with other chasers.
 Foldable state maps can be used but are cumbersome due to the multitude of states needed and only show major roads.
 National atlases allow more detail and all states are contained in a single book, with AAA favored and Rand McNally followed by Michelin also used.
 The preferred atlases due to great detail in rural areas are the "Roads of..." series originally by Shearer Publishing, which first included Texas but expanded to other states such as Oklahoma and Colorado.
 Covering every state of the union are the DeLorme "Atlas and Gazetteer" series.
 DeLorme also produced early GPS receivers that connected to laptops and for years was one of two major mapping software creators.
 DeLorme Street Atlas USA or Microsoft Streets & Trips were used by most chasers until their discontinuations in 2013.
 Chasers now use Google Maps, Waze, and/or Apple Maps or other web mapping on mobile devices as no comparably robust mapping software emerged although operating systems later implemented the apps Windows Maps and Apple Maps.
 To ensure mapping availability without an active internet connection, these solutions all require downloading maps locally ahead of time.
 GPS receivers may still be used with other software, such as for displaying radar data.

 A major turning point was the advent of civilian GPS in 1996, which was followed by additional satellite navigation systems in ensuing decades and by refinements of GPS.
 At first, GPS units were very costly and only offered basic functions, but that would soon change.
 Towards the late 1990s the Internet was awash in weather data and free weather software, the first true cellular Internet modems for consumer use also emerged providing chasers access to data in the field without having to rely on a nowcaster.
 The NWS also released the first free, up-to-date NEXRAD Level 3 radar data.
 In conjunction with all of this, GPS units now had the ability to connect with computers, granting greater ease when navigating.

 2001 marked the next great technological leap for storm chasers as the first Wi-Fi units began to emerge offering wireless broadband service in many cases for free.
 Some places (restaurants, motels, libraries, etc.) were known to reliably offer wireless access and wardriving located other availabilities.
-In 2002 the first Windows-based package to combine GPS positioning and Doppler radar appeared called SWIFT WX.
+In 2002 the first Windows-based package to combine GPS positioning and Doppler weather radar appeared called SWIFT WX.
 SWIFT WX allowed storm chasers to seamlessly position themselves accurately relative to tornadic storms.